That Capstone Time of Year

 Some Things You’ll Probably Need to Know to Get Published

-So, before you get too far along in developing the paper, here’s that blog post, along […]
+So, before you get too far along in developing the paper, here’s that blog post, along with some […]

 How to Identify and Avoid Predatory Journals